GodsGiftLove/RSA-Factoring-Challenge/README.md

 RSA-Factoring-Challenge

-Author man_technologist
+Author

-Georgina Emefa Kumah nerd_face
+Georgina Emefa Kumah

-Acknowledgement pray
+Acknowledgement

 This project is designed to factorize as many numbers as possible into a product of two smaller numbers.
-It works perfectly for that except the case of big numbers (numbers bigger than long unsigned integers), please, any contribution towards making this project works for big numbers will be highly appreciated...thank you
+It works perfectly for that except the case of big numbers (numbers bigger than long unsigned integers), please, any contribution towards making this project works for big numbers would be highly appreciated...thank you

-Tasks page_with_curl
+Tasks

-    ** 0. Factorize all the things!**
+    **0. Factorize all the things!**

 Factorize as many numbers as possible into a product of two smaller numbers.